OrionExplorer/dcpam/README.md

 2. **Triggers**.
 These are created in the source system.
 Mentioned here for informational purposes only.
 Two possible use cases:
     * Set timestamp column values when record is modified.
-    * Call external application/script with all necessary data (ie. UDF in MySQL/MariaDB)
+    * Call external application/script with all necessary data (ie. with SQL User Defined Functions).

 > **Notice**: Triggers can seriously affect performance of the source system, thus should be considered carefully.

 ### Transformation
-Optionally DCPAM stores extracted data in the Staging Area - a group of transitional tables, where transformations are made.
+Optionally, DCPAM stores extracted data in the Staging Area - a group of transitional tables, where transformations can be applied.
-Examples of data transformation:
+Sample operations to perform with this process:
+* data merging
+* data cleansing
+* data validations and corrections
 * conversions
+* aggregations
 * recalculations
 * column values completions
+* creation of entirely new views
+* data enrichments
+Moreover, Transform process should be able to backflow of cleaned data to the original source.

+DCPAM can handle data transformations with two different approaches:
+1. Locally - each transform module is executed on the same server, where DCPAM is.
+2. Remotely - transform modules are located on one or more different machines.
+This is recommended way for compute-intensive data transformations.

+DCPAM does not limit the number of transformations in any way.
+Furthermore, both local and remote approaches can be used simultaneously.

 > **Information**: This section is incomplete.
-Transform process in DCPAM is yet to be implemented.
+Transform process in DCPAM is still under development.

 ### Loading
 When all transformations in the Staging Area are completed or during Extract subprocess, DCPAM loads the data directly into target tables.
+Dimensions are first to load, followed by Facts.
 Then Staging Area is cleared and ready for the next occurence of data extraction.

 ## Data Warehouse with DCPAM